Ab Ask

-Ab Ask (آب اسک) (Note: Also romanized as Āb-e Ask; also known as Ask) is a village in Bala Larijan Rural District of Larijan District, Amol County, Mazandaran province, Iran.
+Ab Ask (آب اسک) (Note: Also romanized as Āb-e Ask; also known as Ask) is a village in Bala Larijan Rural District of Larijan District in Amol County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 581 in 170 households.
 The following census in 2011 counted 387 people in 133 households.
 The 2016 census measured the population of the village as 454 people in 158 households.
 It was the most populous village in its rural district.

 History

 Ab Ask was a fairly old settlement in Larijan, being mentioned by Ibn Isfandiyar in 1216.
 Remainders of caves around the settlement can still be found, considered to have potentially been ancient village remnants.
 Some were used to store livestock within.
 These caves are also mentioned in 1882, as homes for the villagers.